SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations

 \subsection{Graph neural networks}

 Since networks as such are not bound to a given coordinate system, direct input of e.g., adjacency matrices into neural networks proves to be problematic.
-As a result, in parallel with the aforementioned structural node embedding methods, which are useful for representation learning in domains with a well structured spatial structure (such as images), the area of graph neural networks (GNNs) \cite{zhang2020deepsurvey,wu2020gnns,xu2018jumping, Bojchevski2019IsPA, klicpera_predict_2019} emerged, conceived to tackle the problem of learning from unstructured domains.
+As a result, in parallel with the aforementioned structural node embedding methods, which are useful for representation learning in domains with a well structured spatial structure (such as images), the area of \emph{graph neural networks} (GNNs) (\cite{zhang2020deepsurvey,wu2020gnns,xu2018jumping, Bojchevski2019IsPA, klicpera_predict_2019}) emerged, conceived to tackle the problem of learning from unstructured domains.

-GNNs create a representation of the network by propagating and transforming node representations until an equilibrium is reached.
+Graph Neural Networks operate by passing feature information from the considered node's neighbors towards the node itself.
+During this process, the latent representation (embedding) of the node is obtained.
+The final representation is, in most cases, a result of gradient descent-based optimization.
 These algorithms are mostly divided into three subgroups: graph recurrent neural networks, graph convolutional neural networks and graph autoencoders.
 Graph recurrent neural networks try to capture and learn recursive and sequential patterns by taking advantage of recurrent neural networks.
 Graph convolutional neural networks learn local and global patterns trough designed convolution and readout functions.

-Convolutional neural networks are divided into spectral and spatial based algorithms, based on how they define convolution.
-Spectral based algorithms define graph convolution using filters from graph signal processing while the convolution in spatial algorithms relays on information propagation.
-Graph autoencoders are often used for unsupervised representation learning by assuming that the networks have low-rank structures that are potentially nonlinear~\cite{zhang2020deepsurvey}.
+Graph convolutional neural networks are divided into spectral and spatial based algorithms, based on how they define convolution.
+Spectral based algorithms define graph convolution using filters from graph signal processing, whereas the convolution in spatial algorithms relays on information propagation.
+Graph autoencoders are often used for unsupervised representation learning by assuming that the networks have low-rank structures that are potentially nonlinear~(\cite{zhang2020deepsurvey}).